Panic Selling is also known as Capitulation: Steer Clear

 Similarly, Benjamin Graham, the father of value investing, advocated for an analytical approach, especially during down markets.
 He focused on the intrinsic value of companies, seeking out those with strong fundamentals that were selling at a discount due to temporary market conditions.
 Graham’s principles guided his most famous disciple, Buffett, and many other investors to make rational choices amidst market chaos.

 These investors demonstrate that astute portfolio management in a downturn involves pruning holdings that lack solid fundamentals and doubling down on those that do.
 It’s about strategic reallocation, not wholesale liquidation.
-It’s about recognizing the cyclical patterns of the market and positioning oneself to capitalize when the cycle turns upward again.
+It’s about recognizing the market’s cyclical patterns and positioning oneself to capitalize when the cycle turns upward again.

 The market’s volatility is not just a barrier to be endured but a phenomenon to be leveraged.
 The most successful investors maintain a disciplined approach grounded in a long-term perspective.
 They don’t react impulsively to market swings; they respond strategically, using downturns to adjust their portfolio towards quality assets.